step-/find-n-run/usr/share/doc/findnrun/plugin-debugging.md

 ```

 Use `FNRDEBUG=<level> findnrun` to run findnrun in debugging mode.
 Levels 1-9 enable increasingly verbose debugging messages to the standard error stream.
 Level 10 dumps the gtkdialog definition to the standard output stream and exits.
+The value of `FNRDEBUG` is made available on invoking source plugin taps and drains.